Dickey Betts | |

 Website | dickeybetts |

-Forrest Richard Betts (December 12, 1943 – April 18, 2024) was an American guitarist, singer, songwriter, composer and founding member of the Allman Brothers Band.
-He initially shared the band's signature dual lead guitar roles with band founder Duane Allman, and assumed the solo lead after Allman's death in October of 1971.
-As both a singer and composer as well, he was central to the group's greatest commercial success in the mid-1970s and was the writer and vocalist on the Allmans' hit single "Ramblin' Man".
+Forrest Richard Betts (December 12, 1943 – April 18, 2024) was an American guitarist, singer, and songwriter.
+He was best known as a longtime member of the Allman Brothers Band.
+A co-founder of the band when it formed in 1969, he was central to the group's greatest commercial success in the mid-1970s, and was the writer and vocalist on the Allmans' hit single "Ramblin' Man".
+The Allman Brothers Band broke up and re-formed twice, always with Betts in the lineup, until he left the band in 2000.

 Betts was born in West Palm Beach, Florida, on December 12, 1943, and raised in Bradenton.[7][8]
 He grew up in a musical family listening to traditional bluegrass, country music and Western swing.
 He started playing ukulele at the age of five and, as his hands got bigger, moved on to mandolin, banjo, and guitar.

 In 1969, Duane Allman, a veteran of the South's "Chitlin' Circuit" of roadhouses and small local venues who'd gone on to form several bands with recording contracts, was casting for talent to build another around.
 A successful session player, he'd gained a deal with Southern soul impresario Phil Walden, who planned to back a power trio featuring Allman.
-The ensuing Allman Brothers Band eventually grew to six members, including Duane's brother, organist, vocalist, and composer Gregg, Betts, and bassist Berry Oakley.[citation needed] Duane, who later worked with famed British guitar virtuoso Eric Clapton, earning notoriety for his standout playing on "Layla, the collaboration's signature hit, once said with typical modesty, "I'm the famous guitar player, but Dickey is the good one."[10]
+However the Allman Brothers Band formed with six members – Duane, his brother, singer-songwriter and keyboardist Gregg, Betts, bassist Berry Oakley, and drummers Butch Trucks and Jaimoe.
+Duane, who later worked with famed British guitar virtuoso Eric Clapton, earning notoriety for his standout playing on "Layla", the collaboration's signature hit, once said with typical modesty, "I'm the famous guitar player, but Dickey is the good one."[4]

-After Allman's death in October 1971, Betts became the band's sole lead guitarist (with a pianist bringing the group back up to six members) and took on a greater singing, composing, and leadership role.
-Rushed into the role, he practiced slide guitar intensively in order to be able to cover the majority of Duane's parts.
-He wrote "Jessica", inspired by his young daughter Jessica,[11]and the Allmans' biggest commercial hit, "Ramblin' Man",[12] for the Band's breakout commercial success, Brothers and Sisters, in 1974.
+After Allman's death in October 1971, Betts became the band's sole lead guitarist (with pianist Chuck Leavell bringing the group back up to six members) and took on a greater singing, composing, and leadership role.
+He practiced slide guitar intensively in order to be able to cover the majority of Duane's parts.
+He wrote the song "Jessica", inspired by his young daughter Jessica,[7] and the Allmans' highest-charting single, "Ramblin' Man",[8] for the band's 1973 breakout commercial success Brothers and Sisters.

-The Allman Brothers reformed in 1979 for the album Enlightened Rogues, with two members of Great Southern replacing Allman Brothers members who were unwilling to participate in the reunion: guitar player Dan Toler for pianist Chuck Leavell, and bassist David Goldflies for bassist Lamar Williams.
-Several albums and personnel changes followed, until declining record and concert ticket sales, personnel issues, and management problems led the group to disband again in 1982.[16]
+The Allman Brothers Band reformed in 1979 and released the album Enlightened Rogues, with two members of Great Southern replacing Allman Brothers members who chose not to participate in the reunion: guitar player Dan Toler for pianist Chuck Leavell, and bassist David Goldflies for bassist Lamar Williams.
+Several albums and personnel changes followed, until declining record and concert ticket sales, personnel issues, and management problems led the group to disband again in 1982.[12]

 Betts was a Florida native, born in West Palm Beach; though he resided briefly in Georgia during the formative years of the Allman Brothers Band, he lived in the Sarasota metropolitan area for most of his life.[27]